THINKING PSYCHOLOGICALLY - 2021/2

 The module will be assessed using synoptic methods to provide students with the opportunity to demonstrate learning across the subjects taught over the two semesters.
 A range of formative and summative assessments will be set throughout the programme.
 The formative assessments feed in to the summative assessments.

-There will be a formative assessment in each semester to support the development of knowledge and understanding, intellectual and cognitive skills.
-In semester 1 the formative assessment takes the form of a short essay (which will form part of the final portfolio) and the first part of the portfolio (for example, a critique of one of the topics covered during the semester and a reflection on their learning and experiences of studying psychology).
-This will combine the subject-specific learning with the academic skills covered in semester 1.
+There will be a formative assessment ahead of each summative assessment.
+This will support the development of knowledge and understanding, intellectual and cognitive skills.
+The formative assessment will take the form of (i) a short essay, which will prepare students for the summative essay and (ii) a reflection on their learning and experiences of studying psychology, which will prepare students for the summative end-of year reflection.
+These two assessments will combine subject-specific learning with academic skills.

 Continuous feedback strategies are built into the module to capture the students experiences and development of their: